ROCm/rocBLAS-Examples/README.md

     make
     ./swap

+Level-1/swap is the simplest example and is a good starting point to read over the code as it introduces the concepts which may be skipped over in other examples.

 ## Contributing
-Additional examples should be added in the Application directory.
+Additional examples should be added in the Applications directory.
 The directory name should indicate the application domain and examples must contain a README.md file.
 Additional examples may use the common code but should not modify it.